Online Lecture: Tips and Tricks for Interactive Lecturing

 Determine what interaction is relevant based on your learning goals and plan them accordingly.
 Use your PowerPoint as a framework and add extra blank slides or slides with questions at times where you want to build in a moment of interaction.
 This way, you will not forget about this moment, and you will also take the time for it.
 Some examples:

-• Do you want to find out if the students are keeping up with your reasoning?
+• Are students keeping up with your reasoning?
 Work with statuses, or work with a 'it is going too fast' signal.

-• Do you want to know whether the majority of the students have understood a certain concept?
+• Did the majority of the students have understood a certain concept?
 Turn a certain application of the concept into a multiple-choice question and organize a voting.
 Use the results of the voting to estimate whether or not further explanation is needed.

-• Do you want to know what students think?
+• What do students think?
 Provide a scale ranging from ‘completely disagree’ to ‘completely agree’ and let students mark their own position by means of an annotation tool.

-• Do you want to let a student demonstrate something?
+• Let a student demonstrate something.
 Have him or her indicate something on a figure using an annotation tool.

-• Do you want to collect the students’ input?
+• Collect the students’ input.
 Tools like Padlet or ideaboardz (virtual wall with post-its that students can add) provide a quick overview of answers to open questions.

-• Do you want students to introduce new content themselves or to think more deeply about certain topics?
+• Let students introduce new content themselves or think more deeply about certain topics.
 Have them come up with a polling question themselves and post it in the group chat.
 Then organize the polling of the question(s) that you like.

-• Do you want to have students consult with each other or work together?
+• Let students consult with each other or work together.
 Use break-out rooms (available in MS Teams).

-• Do you want a student to clarify or explain something?
+• Let student clarify or explain something.
 You can ask them to explain something via the microphone.
 (Note: this is often a major barrier for students, so check whether the student is up for this).

 Tip: moments of interaction are also particularly useful to you as a lecturer.
 Not only will you receive confirmation that all things technical are going well, but you will also know that students are actually following what you are saying, and that you are not speaking without an audience.